KhronosGroup/OpenCL-Guide/chapters/getting_started_windows.md

 ### Visual Studio Code

-While IDEs are highly opinionated, for an IDE with widespared adoption and small footprint, VS Code everything (and more) to get off the ground.
+While IDEs are highly opinionated, for an IDE with widespread adoption and small footprint, VS Code has everything (and more) to get off the ground.

 ```
 winget install "Visual Studio Code" --source msstore